What we do and why we do it.

 Aims and Objectives

-- Formed in 1899 the WFGA’s original aims, aspirations and objectives continue to underpin the activities of the Association in the 21st century.
+- Formed in 1899 as the Women’s Farm and Garden Association, a registered Charity, the WFGA is now known as the Working for Gardeners Association.
+Our original aims, aspirations and objectives continue to underpin the activities of the Association in the 21st century.

 - To network and unite all those who work in horticulture and allied industries.